 2013 Board Members

 Champe Burnley, President, is a life-long cyclist who is a native of Richmond Virginia.
 He is Co-Chairman of the Mayor’s Bicycling, Pedestrian and Trails Commission in Richmond and a former President of the Richmond Area Bicycling Association (RABA).
-Champe also sits on the boards of the Virginia Capital Trail Foundation, Richmond 2015 and Partnership for Smarter Growth.
+Champe also sits on the boards of the Greater Richmond Bicycling Coalition, Richmond 2015 and Partnership or Smarter Growth and Groundwork RVA.
+He is a former Board Member of the Virginia Capital Trail Foundation.

 Tom Bowden, Vice President, is a Richmond attorney/MBA, a bike commuter, and frequent bike writer, especially known for “How to Talk About Cycling to a Conservative.”
 Mr. Bowden is also chairman of the board of Bike Virginia.